 Electronic Acknowledgments: Periodically, the school may require that parents or guardians make electronic acknowledgments confirming the receipt and/or acceptance of various policies, procedures, notices, releases or updates.
 Any time a parent/guardian makes an electronic acknowledgment by clicking "submit" or "accept" on an electronic document, that individual is agreeing that he/she has read, understood, and agrees to be bound by the contents of the electronic document.
 Electronic acknowledgments and signatures are valid and binding and may serve as consent to the contents of any electronic communication.
 Parents and guardians are responsible for reviewing the contents of any electronic document prior to making any electronic acknowledgments.
-In addition, Parents/Guardians, by executing the acknowledgments.
+In addition, Parents/Guardians, by executing the acknowledgment of receipt of this Handbook, HEREBY AGREE to receive and be bound by electronic acknowledgments.

 Fundraising: No student may solicit funds in the school's name unless such solicitation has been authorized in writing by the principal.